 - I can give myself the care and compassion that I need.

 - I can learn to accept myself as I am.

 - I can learn to forgive myself.

 - I could be more patient and tolerant with myself.

 - I could turn to others to get help with this

-This is an adaptation of Dr Kristin Neff’s Self-Compassion Break.
+Note: this is an adaptation of Dr Kristin Neff’s Self-Compassion Break.
 It draws on her theory of three elements in self-compassion; (i) Self-Kindness instead of Self-Judgement (ii) Part of common humanity rather than isolated on our own (iii) Mindfulness – observing and reflecting rather than being caught up in an identified with.

-Sally Rose – February 2019
+Sally Rose: February 2019